slim-template/slim/README.md

        accurate result of the performance in production mode in frameworks like Sinatra, Ramaze and Camping.
 (Rails still uses its own template compilation.)

+## Tests

+Slim provides an extensive test-suite based on minitest.
+You can run the tests with 'rake test' and the rails integration tests with 'rake test:rails'.

+Travis-CI is used for continous integration testing: http://travis-ci.org/#!/stonean/slim

+Slim is working well on the following ruby implementations:

+* Ruby 1.8.7
+* Ruby 1.9.2
+* Ruby EE
+* JRuby

 ## License